wake-82/Depth3D/README.md

 ## What is Depth3D?

-Depth3D is a free program that uses AI-based depth mapping and OpenXR technology to convert 2D video into 3D video in real time within a VR environment.
+Depth3D is a free program that uses AI-based depth mapping and OpenXR technology to convert 2D screen captures into 3D video in real time within a VR environment.

 ## Requirements